Joining VECTOR - Frequently Asked Questions

 Why does VECTOR require a PIC-VS?

-Our work in planning, preparedness and deployment frequently involve privileged access to agencies, personnel, secure facilities and access to otherwise restricted spaces.
-In addition, operations supporting events, exercises and emergency activations may place members in a position of responsibility over persons considered vulnerable according to the Criminal Records Act.
+Our work in planning, preparedness, and deployment frequently involves privileged access to agencies, personnel, secure facilities and otherwise restricted spaces.
+In addition, operations supporting events, exercises, and emergency activations may place members in a position of responsibility over persons considered vulnerable according to the Criminal Records Act.

 Completing a PIC-VS is a mandatory requirement made of all VECTOR applicants.
 VECTOR members are further obligated to renew their PIC-VS on a regular basis per the standard laid out within the British Columbia Criminal Records Review Act.